r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 ![](https://imgur.com/BPsIPrg.png)

-It can be found that require-trusted-types-for is indeed violated and report-uri is triggered to send the error to example.com, but the error occurs in the setting of iframe srcdoc in if (code), which leads to the code that sets the flag later and not implemented.
-How can we avoid violating CSP in iframe srcdoc?
-The answer is not to enter this code inside if(code), and look at the code source:
+It's noticed that `require-trusted-types-for` is indeed violated and `report-uri` is triggered to send the error to example.com, but the error occurs in the setting of iframe srcdoc in `if (code)`, while the code that sets the flag later is not processed due to the error occurring in the same context earlier.
+How to avoid violating CSP in setting iframe srcdoc?
+The answer is not to enter `if(code)`.
+Let's take a look at where the `code` comes from:

 ```
 const code = new URL(window.location.href).searchParams.get('code');
 ```

-The front-end `code` is obtained through the browser's URL class searchParams.get().
-This method takes the first one when there are multiple identical parameters.
-When the backend fetches `req.query.code`, express.js fetches the last one.
+In the front-end, `code` is extracted using the browser's `URL` class searchParams.get().
+This method returns the first one when there are multiple identical parameters.
+While when the backend express.js fetches `req.query.code`, it reads the last one.

-So you can construct `?code=&code=<real_payload>` to let the front end and the front end get what they need.
-While the front end bypasses the if(code) branch, the CSP response header can also be injected into the back end, and finally the innerHTML that sets the flag is violated.
-CSP triggers an error and gets the flag:
+So we can construct `?code=&code=<real_payload>` to let the frontend and backend get what they need separately.
+While the frontend bypasses the `if(code)` branch to set flag through innerHTML, at the backend the CSP response header can also be injected, and finally the `innerHTML` that sets the flag is violated, and CSP triggers an error and thus we can get the flag:

 ![](https://imgur.com/UVCXHw3.png)